microchip-pic-avr-examples/avr128da48-cnano-usart-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

- # AVR128DA48 USART Hello World Code Example
+ # AVR128DA48 USART "Hello World!"
+Code Example

- This repository provides a MPLAB X project with a MCC Generated code example for a basic USART communication.
+ This repository provides an MPLAB® X project with a MCC Generated code example for a basic USART communication.
  This example demonstrates the basic functionality of the USART peripheral.
 The message "Hello world!" is sent through TXd (PC0) pin every one second and can be viewed using a terminal on a PC.

 ## Related Documentation